sails-adminpanel/sails-typescript/README.md

 **Community Link:** [Join SailsJS Discord Community](https://discord.gg/VDH2yT6C) Feel free to use this link to connect with the community and engage in discussions or ask any questions you may have.

-## Why Use Sails-Typescript?
+---

-Sails-Typescript offers the following benefits:
+## Why a New Sails-Typescript Module?

-- **Static Typing**: TypeScript definitions provide type safety and improve developer experience by catching errors at compile-time.
+Previously, there were two separate modules for adding TypeScript support to Sails, and it was unclear which one to use.
+At the moment, we have combined aspects from both modules to cater to our starter, ensuring compatibility and ease of use.

-- **Enhanced Development**: Sails-Typescript enables better code completion and IntelliSense support in editors and IDEs that support TypeScript.
+As TypeScript and Sails continue to evolve, updates are essential to stay current with the latest features and improvements.
+While both TypeScript and Sails receive updates, albeit not always as rapidly as desired, the older modules were left unsupported.

-- **Comprehensive Support**: This library leverages generics to provide comprehensive typing support for Sails projects.
+Recognizing the need for a maintained solution, we forked from those older modules.
+Without their groundwork, this new module wouldn't have been possible.
+We're incredibly grateful for the opportunity to leverage static typing in Sails projects.
+We have a deep appreciation for Sails and its community, and we're committed to providing a seamless TypeScript experience for Sails developers.

-- **Example Usage**: The repository contains examples demonstrating how to use generics and other typing features to enhance your Sails projects.
+---

 ## Acknowledgements

 We would like to express our gratitude to the following individuals for their contributions to this project:

 - **Ben Teichman**: For the original work on typing SailsJS.
-[GitHub Profile](https://github.com/effervescentia)
+[Profile](https://github.com/effervescentia)
-- **Alexandro Libertino**: For continued maintenance and updates.
-[GitHub Profile](https://github.com/sails-adminpanel)
+- **Jimmy Cann** For the original work on typing SailsJS.
+[Profile](https://github.com/yjimk)
-- **Keith Kikta**: For contributions to improving the typings.
-[GitHub Profile](https://github.com/newbish)
+- **Alexandro Libertino**: For Waterline types.
+[Profile](https://github.com/arvitaly)

-Sure, here's the updated section:
+- **Keith Kikta**:  For Waterline types.
+[Profile](https://github.com/newbish)

 ---